openmm/openmm/docs-source/usersguide/library.rst

 Units examples
 --------------

-Many common units are defined in the simtk.unit module.
+Many common units are defined in the openmm.unit module.
 ::

-    from simtk.unit import nanometer, angstrom, dalton
+    from openmm.unit import nanometer, angstrom, dalton

 Sometimes you don’t want to type the full unit name every time, so you can assign it a shorter name using the :code:`as` functionality:
 ::

-    from simtk.unit import nanometer as nm
+    from openmm.unit import nanometer as nm

 New quantities can be created from a value and a unit.
 You can use either the multiply operator (‘*’) or the explicit Quantity constructor: